Viimur/Cuculiman/README.md

 # Cuculiman

-Cuculi Show: The Game is game made with Unity3d based on a youtube web series.
+Cuculi Show: The Game is a game made with Unity3d based on a youtube web series.

 Currently in (slow) development.